What Does it Mean?

 - each person's ability to make money in the future

-the standard of living of both parties during the marriage or civil union
+- the couple's quality of life during the marriage or civil union

-additional relevant factors, such as the complexity of property divisions or allocation of parental responsibilities (custody)
+- other relevant factors, such as the complexity of property divisions or the allocation of parental responsibilities (custody arrangement)

-If you experience a substantial change in financial circumstances AFTER interim attorney's fees have been ordered, such as a change in employment status or the added presence of a mental or physical disability, you may be able to modify the interim attorney's fees.
+If you experience a significant change in financial circumstances AFTER interim attorney's fees have been ordered, you may be able to change (modify) the amount owed.